Orinie Latrine Project – Kenya

 Orinie is located in the Oldonyonyiokie Hills of Kajiado District.
 Dotted with thorn brush and acacia, the region is characterized by annual drought; residents go months on end without rain.

 Orinie is a Maasai community, home to 2,700 men, women and children.
-Traditionally the Maasai have been a nomadic people, herding their cows and sheep across Eastern Africa following the rains and building temporary shelter.
-In the 1980’s when the Kenyan government parceled out plots of land, officials gave Maasai the choice to establish settlements and own tracts of land as oppose to living on tribal, communal land.
+Traditionally the Maasai have been a nomadic people, herding their cows and sheep across Eastern Africa following the rains and building temporary shelters.
+In the 1980s when the Kenyan government parceled out plots of land, officials gave Maasai the choice to establish settlements and own tracts of land as opposed to living on tribal, communal land.
 Those who live in Orinie have largely abandoned the transitory nature of their culture, choosing instead to settle permanently in the village.

 Nearly all who live in Orinie practice pastoralism, keeping large numbers of goats and cattle, and relying on the animals’ meat and milk for sustenance.